saouling/musedb/README.md

 $ museDB server is up and listening on port 3003...
 ```

+Please **do not close** this terminal window as you proceed with the next step.

 ### Run the Frontend React npm Server

-Navigate in the `/client` directory and use `npm install` to install the dependencies (this may take a while...).
+Open a **new** terminal window and navigate in the `/client` directory.
+Once again, use `npm install` to install the dependencies (this may take a while...).
 Then use `npm start` to run the development server.

 ```shell
 $ cd client